attractivechaos/kann/doc/01dev.md

 -->
 ![](images/matmul1.png)

-As we see here, gradients update is also a matrix product and thus can be calculated with the GEMM routine from [BLAS][blas].
-KANN more often use matrix product with the second matrix transposed (see [below](#conventions-on-the-shapes-of-n-d-arrays)).
+As we see here, gradients update also involes matrix product and thus can be calculated with the GEMM routine from [BLAS][blas].
+KANN more often uses matrix product with the second matrix transposed (see [below](#conventions-on-the-shapes-of-n-d-arrays)).
 The backprop rule becomes:
 <!--